Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Nonholonomic Volume

-Before we begin with the divergence calculation, we first present a helpful lemma which allows us to relate the divergence of the global nonholonomic vector field with the corresponding restricted vector field. \begin{lemma} If $\mathscr{C}$ is a (natural) realization of a constraint $\mathcal{D}^*\subset T^*Q$, then
+Before we begin with the divergence calculation, we first present a helpful lemma which allows us to relate the divergence of the extended nonholonomic vector field with the corresponding restricted vector field. \begin{lemma} If $\mathscr{C}$ is a realization of the constraint manifold $M\subset T^*Q$, then

 \end{lemma} \begin{proof} Leibniz's rule for the Lie derivative provides

 However, $\mathcal{L}_{\Xi_H^{\mathscr{C}}}\sigma_\mathscr{C} = 0$ because the constraints are preserved under the flow.
 Applying this, we see that